 In the last these capacities (Fellow of Advance Higher Education, Full Professor of Law (England)), I have finalised a series of books, monographs and articles in the area of Banking Law and Company Law, as well as Contract Law, at the University of Padova Law School, the second oldest law school in the world after Bologna.

 From October 2018 until January 2019, I was also Salaried Visiting Professor of Company Law at the University of Bari School of Law.
 I am producing an impressive array of publications.
-Because of this, after a very successful career in the UK, I opted to move to the Continent, where analysis in law is more rigorous and where quality research is properly valued.
+Because of this, after a very successful career in the UK, I opted to move to the Continent.
 I am also an international lawyer, and I have been such since 2006, with my chambers based in Edinburgh, Rome, Venice and Leeds.

 In April 2017, I was appointed Professor of Law (full professor), after a very selective public recruitment process, at the University of Huddersfield – Huddersfield Business School – Law School (England).
 I started in this post on 21 August 2017.
 For five months, between August 2017 and early January 2018, I was Acting Head of the Law School.
 For six months I have been the Head of REF in the School of Law, and, in collaboration with the Associate Dean for Research, I have been the REF mentor for the whole Huddersfield Business School.
 I have been also Deputy Director of the Consumer Behavioural Centre.
 Between 11 April 2018 and 14 September 2018, I left/resigned from the University of Huddersfield, and I continued for one year to hold the full qualification as Full Professor of Law of England and Wales, in order to pursue more intensive research activities across Europe.
 I have found the environment at Huddersfield reminiscent of a secondary school.
 Academiae appeared to be research-unfriendly, with very basic teaching courses, as well as a strong localism.
 Nevertheless, in a less than organised environment, I managed to be in charge of an office of 24 people, although, when I was appointed as Professor of Law, I was not informed of this temporary role as Acting Head of Law School.